 The bulk of the Request Summary should focus on Section D. Discuss your planned computational experiments and the resources needed to conduct the work in this section.
 Please cover the following topics; advice for how to best address each topic is included.

 Provide a table summarizing the resources required for each experimental configuration and the complete set of computational experiments.
-This must include the number of core-hours needed andthe terabytes of data destined for HPSS if such storage is required.
+This must include the number of core-hours needed and the terabytes of data destined for HPSS if such storage is required.
 The table should be accompanied by a narrative that elaborates on how you arrived at the numbers in the table and describes any needs for project disk space or data analysis and visualization resources as detailed below.

-With the Yellowstone system's ability to generate vast amounts of data, CISL allocation requests now require users to consider their data workflows and to justify their long-term storage resource use.
-Requesters should note that the CHAP review criteria also apply to requests for allocated storage resources—that is, HPSS archive use and GLADE project spaces.
+With the petascale systems’ ability to generate vast amounts of data, CISL allocation requests require users to consider their data workflows and to justify their long-term storage resource use.
+Requesters should note that the CHAP Allocation Review Criteria also apply to requests for allocated storage resources—that is, HPSS archive use and GLADE project spaces.
 The CHAP reviewers do not expect lengthy justifications; in most cases, a paragraph that demonstrates forethought commensurate with the scale of anticipated need will suffice.
 As requests approach a petabyte (or more!), longer justifications become appropriate.
 In addressing the criteria with respect to storage resources, justify the project’s need to retain the data to be stored, the project’s rationale for which data will be stored, and the project’s work plan for minimizing temporary data migration from disk to tape.
 While some statement of storage resource needs is expected in Section D, you may choose to provide details in Section E (Data Management Plan) to keep sections A-D within the five-page limit.
 Please note that temporary data that never move beyond scratch disk space need not be justified in the project's allocation request.

 1. HPC.
 The table should give the core-hours per simulated year or appropriate time period and the total core-hours needed for each experimental configuration as well as the total core-hours for the request.
 Describe how you arrived at the number of core-hours for each proposed computational experiment.
 If not provided elsewhere, details on how HPC resource requirements are estimated MUST be included to help reviewers evaluate whether the resources sought are justified and will be used efficiently.